 Understanding the value of your business may seem like an accounting task, but it is actually much more complex.
-Both quantitative financial data and qualitative information must be considered to reach a valuation.
-A valuation measures the value of your business at a specific point in time and within the particular context of your reason for the valuation.
+Both quantitative financial data and qualitative information must be considered when determining the value of your business.
+A valuation measures the value of your business at a point in time and within the particular context of your reason for the valuation.

 Two questions must be answered at the beginning of the valuation process: